 - Employment contact information (past and present)

-Without employment, keep in mind that if you're in a hot rental marketplace, landlords may choose local residents with a local employment history first, just because their references are much easier to check and to know that their applications will be accepted.
-This means that you need to go the extra mile to try to convince the rental agent that you're the best choice.
-Sometimes this requires a few months rent up front or at least proof that you have enough resources to pay the rent for the next six months to a year.
+Keep in mind that if you're in a hot rental marketplace, landlords may choose local residents with a local employment history first because their references are much easier to check, and landlords who work for property companies may feel that applications from locals will be more readily accepted by their supervisors.
+This means that you need to go the extra mile to convince the rental agent that you're the best choice.
+Sometimes this requires a few months' rent up front or at least proof that you have enough resources to pay the rent for the next 6 to 12 months.